binwiederhier/ntfy/docs/config.md

 The access control list (ACL) **manages access to topics for non-admin users, and for anonymous access**.
 Each entry represents the access permissions for a user to a specific topic or topic pattern.

-**Modifying the ACL:**
-The access control list can be displayed or modified with the `ntfy access` command:
+The ACL can be displayed or modified with the `ntfy access` command:

 ```
 ntfy access                            # Shows the entire access control list